iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > This app used to be a super-quick check-in every day, but now, over the past week or so it's usually excruciating slow, freezes, the starts over.
 I'm happy to help, but most of the time now it's an exercise in frustration<br> :date: __2020-09-14 07:18:23__

-> I have been checking in for over 100 days and the app isn't working right.
-It freezes up and.
-You practically have to beat the phone to click on an answer.
-Developers need to look into it<br> :date: __2020-09-12 21:07:40__

 #### 1-star reviews